 Maybe your bathroom is a little bit more outdated than the market will bear for top dollar.
 There are certainly some things you can do on the cheap that can go along way with out ripping apart the whole bathroom.

-It is never wise to do a full remodel just before selling, you will never recapture nearly what you spent.
+It is generally not wise to do a full remodel just before selling, you will probably not recapture nearly what you spent.
 Once you have to start replacing tubs, moving plumbing, move electrical and rip out floors is when bathroom renovations starts to get costly.